We breakdown Oakley Plutonite Lenses so you can know before you buy!

 You’ve likely seen Oakley Plutonite lenses mentioned on a pair of your Oakley Sunglasses before.
 But have you ever wondered what Plutonite is?
-We’ll break down exactly what they mean for your sunglasses.
+Oakley Plutonite is a high-quality Polycarbonate plastic material used in sunglass lenses.
+The material blocks out 100% of UVA, UVB, and UVC rays plus blue light up to 400nm.
+Keep reading as we break down exactly what Plutonite is and how it’s made!

 To start Plutonite lenses are a marketing term created by Oakley to describe their purified polycarbonate lenses.
 Polycarbonate is commonly found across the eyewear industry for eyeglasses and sunglasses.
 The material is lighter than and impact resistant making it perfect for lenses.
 Scroll down to the next section for our breakdown of the benefits of Plutonite lenses.

 What are the benefits of Plutonite lenses?

 Oakley Plutonite lenses offer several key benefits in your sunglasses including:

 - Impact Resistance – Oakley lenses offer ANSI Z87.1 impact resistance, meaning when struck by most projectiles they won’t shatter into your eye like plastic lenses

 - Lightweight – Plutonite and polycarbonate lenses are lighter than your average plastic and therefore don’t add weight to your favorite sports pairs